Jinn: Folklore

 Examples of the Jinn of the Air depicted on Seljuk 13th century tilework from Kubad Abad.

 The jinn (also known as: Xhindi, Džin, Cin) were adopted by later Islamic culture, since the Quran affirms their existence.
+This allowed animistic beliefs to remain among new Muslims after converting to the monotheistic religion.
 Although depictions are categorized into little tradition (folklore) and greater tradition (official Islam) for research purposes, both depictions are largely the same.
 (Note: From T. Nünlist (2015) Dämonenglaube im Islam Translation:

 "The distinction made between popular and scriptural Islam or between little and great traditions proves to be problematic and only serves as a makeshift here.
 This comparison implicitly suggests that the representations of daemonology in written sources differ from the findings documented in ethnographic, anthropological and sociologically oriented field studies.
 Such a view must be rejected.
 The treatment of the belief in daemons in the written sources primarily consulted in the context of these studies does not differ fundamentally from the views observed in popular Islam.
 Popular Islam and scriptural Islam do not design separate daemonologies.
-This situation is explained not least by the fact that the Quran and Sunna, the two most important sources in the area of Islam for the great tradition, clearly affirm the existence of jinn.")
+This situation is explained not least by the fact that the Quran and Sunna, the two most important sources in the area of Islam for the great tradition, clearly affirm the existence of.")

 The Quran does not consider foreign mythological beings to be devils, but entities erroneously ascribed divine power to.
 Therefore, jinn were considered a third class of invisible beings, often neutral or morally ambiguous, not consequently equated with devils.
-Islam allowed to integrate local beliefs about spirits and deities from Iran, Africa, Turkey and India, into a monotheistic framework without demonizing them.
+Islam integrated local beliefs about spirits and deities from Iran, Africa, Turkey and India into a monotheistic framework without demonizing them.
 Besides local deities, the existence of purely malevolent spirits is also acknowledged.
 Thus, jinn exist alongside other mythological entities, such as demons (Dēw) and fairies (parī).